-Eating animal-based dairy on Shavuot is a tradition that I am updating to meet my health goals and dietary preferences.
-I find ways to enjoy healthier “creamy” foods for the holiday by creating non-dairy “creamy” dessert options like this delicious one.
+Eating animal-based dairy on Shavuot is a tradition that I am updating to meet my dietary preferences.
+I find ways to enjoy “creamy” foods for the holiday that work with my dietary needs by creating non-dairy dessert options like this delicious one.

-Tapioca, made from cassava (yuca) root vegetable, is a comeback food.
-I asked my parents and aunts and uncle and they all agree that they enjoyed tapioca pudding in their youth.
+Tapioca, made from cassava (yucca), is a comeback food.
+I asked my parents, aunts, and uncle...they all agreed that they enjoyed tapioca pudding in their youth.

-Tapioca is a lifelong food that can be enjoyed by everyone – from babyhood to old age.
-It is a gooey, creamy mouth food that is eaten by the spoonful.
-The added rum-soaked raisins makes the dessert fancy and may remind you of the ice cream flavor rum raisin.
+Tapioca is a food that can be enjoyed by everyone from babyhood to old age.
+It is a gooey, creamy food eaten by the spoonful.
+The added rum-soaked raisins makes the dessert fancy and may remind you of rum raisin ice cream!

 Equipment: medium strainer, medium saucpan, individual bowls for serving

 - In a small bowl, combine the raisins and rum and set aside.

 - Rinse the tapioca pearls in the strainer.

 - Place tapioca in medium saucepan and add 3 cups of water.
 Soak the tapioca for 30 minutes.
 Do not drain after soaking.